nutimes/som-sam-admit/README.md

 - `data/`: a data.frame of class `tsibble` containing the admissions of SAM cases over time.
 Data is reported on a monthly basis, with a reporting rate \>= 80%, as advised by the data owner.
-Reporting rate is defined as the number of cacthment areas that reported in a given month, divided by the overall number of cacthment areas that are expected to report.
+Reporting rate is defined as the number of catchment areas that submitted their reported in a given month, divided by the overall number of catchment areas that are expected to report.
 - `R/`: A set of `R` scripts used for the analysis.
 These are split into different files, based on the specific objective they address:
   - `01-data-wrangling.R`: load required libraries, data and wrangle it.